natolambert/rlhf-book/chapters/08-regularization.md

 Controlling the optimization is less well defined in other parts of the RLHF stack.
 Most reward models have no regularization beyond the standard contrastive loss function.
-Direct Alignment Algorithms handle regulaization to KL distances differently, through the $\Beta$ parameter (see the chapter on Direct Alignment).
+Direct Alignment Algorithms handle regulaization to KL distances differently, through the $\beta$ parameter (see the chapter on Direct Alignment).

 Llama 2 proposed a margin loss for reward model training [@touvron2023llama]: